Interstate 30: History

-The very first fully controlled-access part of what is now I-30 was the Dallas–Fort Worth Turnpike, a 30 mi controlled-access tollway in the Dallas–Fort Worth Metroplex.
+The very first fully controlled-access part of what is now I-30 was the Dallas–Fort Worth Turnpike, a 30 mi controlled-access tollway in the Dallas–Fort Worth area.
 Completed by 1957, it operated as a toll road between 1957 and 1977, afterward becoming a nondescript part of I-20 and then I-30.
-The road, three lanes in each direction but later widened, is the only direct connection between downtown Fort Worth and downtown Dallas, Texas.
+The road, three lanes in each direction but later widened, is the only direct connection between Downtown Fort Worth and Downtown Dallas.
 In October 2001, the former turnpike was named the Tom Landry Highway, after the late Dallas Cowboys coach.